Sea-based X-band radar: Details

 SBX-1 is part of the Ground-Based Midcourse Defense (GMD) system under development by the Missile Defense Agency (MDA).
 The decision to place the system on a mobile sea-based platform was intended to allow the vessel to be moved to areas needed for enhanced missile defense.
 Fixed radars provide coverage for a minimal area due to the curvature of the Earth.
 Even though the same limitation applies to the SBX, its moving ability mitigates it.
 SBX's primary task is to discriminate enemy warheads from decoys, followed by precision tracking the identified warheads.
 Testing has raised doubts about the system's ability to perform these tasks, deal with multiple targets, and report accurately to command authorities.

-The vessel has many small radomes for various communications tasks and a large central dome that encloses a phased-array, 1,800 tonne (4,000,000 pound) X-band radar antenna.
+The vessel has many small radomes for various communications tasks and a large central dome that encloses a phased-array, 1800 t X-band radar antenna.
 The small radomes are rigid, but the central dome is not - the flexible cover is supported by positive air pressure amounting to a few inches of water.
 The amount of air pressure is variable depending on weather conditions.

 The radar antenna is 384 m2.
 It has 45,000 solid-state transmit-receive modules mounted on an octagonal flat base, which can move ±270 degrees in azimuth and 0 to 85 degrees elevation (although software currently limits the maximum physical elevation to 80 degrees).
 The maximum azimuth and elevation velocities are approximately 5–8 degrees per second.
 In addition to the physical motion of the base, the beam can be electronically steered off bore-sight (details classified).

 There are currently 22,000 modules installed on the base.
 Each module has one transmit-receive feed horn, and one auxiliary receive feed horn for a second polarization, totaling 44,000 feed horns.
 The base is roughly 2/3 populated, with space for the installation of additional modules.
 The current modules are concentrated toward the center to minimize grating lobes.
 This configuration allows it to support the very-long-range target discrimination and tracking that GMD's midcourse segment requires.
 The radar never points at land for the safety of the inhabitants.

 In addition to the power consumed by the radar, the thrusters that propel the vessel are electric and require substantial power.
 The maximum speed is approximately 8 kn.
 The vessel has six 3.6-megawatt generators (12-cylinder Caterpillar diesel) to support this and all other electrical equipment.
 The generators are in two compartments, one port and one starboard.